-Bojnice Castle belongs to the oldest and most important memorials in Slovakia.
+Bojnice Castle belongs to the oldest and the most important monuments in Slovakia.
 It stands on a travertine hill over the town.
-The first written record of the existence of the castle comes from 1113 in the writ of Zobor Abbey.
+The first written record of the existence of the castle comes from 1113 in the document of Zobor Abbey.

 It was originally a wooden castle developed from an older rampart.
 It was gradually built up from stone as the property of the Poznan family in the 13th century.

-At the end of the 13th century the Ugrian tycoon Matus Cak Trenciansky seized Bojnice and the castle belonged to him until 1321.
-After Matus Cak Trenciansky in the 14th and 15th centuries the Castle was owned by further aristocratic families in succession: the Gileths, Leustachs and Noffrys.
+At the end of the 13th century the Ugrian lord Matus Cak Trenciansky seized Bojnice and the castle belonged to him until 1321.
+After Matus Cak Trenciansky the castle was in the 14th and 15th century owned by these aristocratic families: the Gileths, Leustachs and Noffrys.

-In 1489 King Matej Korvin gave Bojnice Castle along with its domain to his illegitimate son Jan Korvin.
-After the death of King Matej the castle was seized by the troops of Zapolsky who inhabited it up to 1526.
-In 1527 the castle was presented to Alexej Thurzo by King Ferdinand I. The castle was transformed by the Thurzos and rebuilt into a convenient Renaissance residence.
-The original Gothic Castle was given the character of a Renaissance castle with residential houses of the same height lined up around the inner courtyard.
+In 1489 King Matej Korvin gave Bojnice estate to his illegitimate son Jan Korvin.
+After the death of King Matej the castle was seized by the Zapolsky troops which inhabited it up to 1526.
+In 1527 the King Ferdinand I. gave castle to Alexej Thurzo.
+The castle was rebuilt by the Thurzos into a convenient Renaissance residence.
+The original Gothic Castle was given the character of a Renaissance castle.